FC Red Bull Salzburg: 2010–2020

 Stevens was replaced by Dutchman Ricardo Moniz at the end of the 2010–11 season, in which Red Bull were denied a third consecutive title by Sturm Graz, who won the league by a three-point margin.
 Red Bull finished second in the league, and qualified for the following season's UEFA Europa League.
 Moniz was ordered to integrate young players from the Junior squad: at the beginning of the 2011–12 season Daniel Offenbacher, Martin Hinteregger, Georg Teigl and Marco Meilinger were promoted to the first team.
 In the 2011–12 season, Red Bull won the Bundesliga league title and Cup double.

 After the 2011–12 season, Moniz departed his post despite having a year remaining on his contract.
 The new coach for the 2012–13 season was Roger Schmidt, who came from SC Paderborn of the German 2.
 Bundesliga.
 In July 2012, Red Bull were knocked out of the Champions League in the second qualifying round against F91 Dudelange of Luxembourg, losing the first leg 1–0 away, followed by a 4–3 home win which saw the club eliminated on away goals.

 After that, the team was changed fundamentally.
-At the end of the transfer period, new players were purchased: Valon Berisha, Kevin Kampl, Håvard Nielsen, Sadio Mané, Isaac Vorsah, Rodnei.
+At the end of the transfer period, new players were purchased: Valon Berisha, Kevin Kampl, Håvard Nielsen, Sadio Mané, Isaac Vorsah, and Rodnei.
 In the 2012–13 season, the team finished second in the league, behind champions Austria Wien.
 They recaptured the league title the following season with an 11-point margin over the runners-up.
 Also, in the 2014–15 season, they won both the Bundesliga and the cup as they did again in the 2015–16 season.
 In December 2014, the coach Peter Zeidler was dismissed and replaced for the last two matches in the first half of the season by Thomas Letsch.
 Then Óscar García took over.

 Also in the next 2016–17 season, Salzburg won both the Bundesliga and the cup.
 In 2018, Salzburg lost the cup final against Sturm Graz.
 At the beginning of the 2017–18 season, Marco Rose became coach after Óscar García left the club.
 In the UEFA Europa League, Salzburg reached the semi-finals in which they lost to Olympique de Marseille 2–3 on aggregate after extra time, having won during the campaign against Borussia Dortmund and Lazio.

 After eleven failed attempts to reach the group stage, Red Bull only managed to qualify directly to the 2019–20 Champions League, since the 2018–19 UEFA Champions League winner, Liverpool, qualified to the competition via their domestic league.

-In the years from 2013 to 2019, Salzburg earned €300 million from transfers of players like Munas Dabbur, Xaver Schlager, Stefan Lainer, Hannes Wolf, Diadie Samassekou, Takumi Minamino, Erling Haaland.
+In the years from 2013 to 2019, Salzburg earned €300 million from transfers of players like Mu'nas Dabbur, Xaver Schlager, Stefan Lainer, Hannes Wolf, Diadie Samassékou, Takumi Minamino, Sadio Mané and Erling Haaland, all while earning a reputation for finding and developing promising young talent.